Wülfing-Museum

 Is it wheelchair accessible?

-For specific accessibility features, check the official website or contact the museum directly.
+The museum’s accessibility features are best confirmed on the official website or by contacting the museum directly.

 Can I buy tickets online?